pylint-dev/pylint/README.rst

 .. _in the documentation: https://pylint.pycqa.org/en/latest/user_guide/installation/index.html

+..
+This is used inside the doc to recover the end of the short text for installation

 Contributing
 ------------

 ..
-This is a copy paste of 'How do I contribute to Pylint?' in the FAQ do not modify one without modifying the other
+This is used inside the doc to recover the start of the short text for contribution

 We welcome all forms of contributions such as updates for documentation, new code, checking issues for duplicates or telling us that we can close them, confirming that issues still exist, `creating issues because